What Are Amino Acids?

 So what are amino acids?
 They’re essential for workout recovery, hydration, muscle growth and general wellbeing.
-This blog post breaks down what amino acids (aminos) are in a way that makes it easy to understand.
-It doesn’t get bogged down in the science.
+In this article, we’ll be breaking down what amino acids are in a way that’s easy to understand.
+We’re not going to get lost in the scientific mumbo jumbo.

 How many amino acids are there?